muratk3n/thirdwave/en/README.md

 country’s population.
 As for the rest of the doses they need, these countries are seeking help from richer neighbours.
 That is hardly the way to solve a global pandemic.
-In an interconnected world, no country is safe until every country is safe"
+In an interconnected world, no country is safe until every country is safe" via France24

 [Link](https://www.theguardian.com/world/commentisfree/2021/jan/28/here-in-europes-poorest-country-we-have-no-vaccine-to-argue-over)